NA114/S19-IT266Midterm/metalwolfquake/readme.txt

 **Current Working Deliverables**
 Main:
-Third-person camera
+Third-person camera (On startup by default)
 Common:
-Mod setup as a separate folder
-Desktop shortcut that automatically launches mod Readme
+Mod setup as a separate folder (metalwolfquake) Desktop shortcut that automatically launches mod (MWQ Shortcut) Change to UI.
+(Menu text change, and enlarged health bar in the hud) Readme